-The Supreme Court sees to the regularity of the voting operations and proclaims the results of them.
+The Constitutional Court sees to the regularity of the voting operations and proclaims the definitive results.

-Suffrage is direct or indirect and is exercised within the conditions provided for by the law.

-Direct suffrage is always universal, free, equal and secret.
+Suffrage is direct or indirect.
+It is universal, free, equal and secret.

-Nigeriens of the two sexes, aged eighteen (18) years on the day of the ballot, or emancipated minors, enjoying their civil and political rights, are electors, under the conditions determined by the law.
+Nigeriens of the two sexes, aged eighteen (18) years on the day of the ballot or emancipated minors, enjoying their civil and political rights are electors under the conditions determined by the law.